alexstarbuck/ai-therapist-wiki/docs/concepts/02-ai-therapist-differentiation.md

 - Plays directly into the **EU's funding priorities** around education, digital health, and social cohesion;

 ---
-## Why We Still Have a Shot Despite Competition
+## We Have a Shot Despite Competition

 Yes, the field is heating up.
 But so did streaming music before Spotify, ride sharing before Uber, AI writing before ChatGPT.
 And still — the right mix _wins_.